 Overall, the Sigma 18-300mm is good for its price — sharp in the middle of the zoom range, stabilized, and portable.
 It will not perform like expensive lenses, but it was never meant to.

-14. Tamron 18-400mm f/3.5-6.3 Di II VC HLD Lens
+9. Tamron 18-400mm f/3.5-6.3 Di II VC HLD Lens

 Best All-in-One Lens for Canon Rebel T8i

-View on Amazon or Adorama
+View on Adorama

 Like the Sigma 18-300mm lens, the Tamron 18-400mm is an all-in-one wide-to-superzoom lens.
 The focal length in 35mm equivalent terms would be 28-640mm, which translates into more than 20x zoom.
 This lens’s apparent strength is its zoom range, which can be used to shoot the spots on the moon.